You will learn

 New to deliverability?
 Check out our deliverability glossary to familiarize yourself with key terminology.

-The four key points that influence email deliverability, and the reputation of you as a sender, are:
+The 4 main points to consider that influence email deliverability and your reputation as a sender:

 - The content of your email